SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 ```

 ### POST /transfer/apps/{id}/deploy
+Deploys a new instance for an available app type.

+Route parameters:
+- id: app type id

+Request body:
+- DeploymentConfiguration

+Response codes:
+- 200 OK: new instance deployed
+- 400 Bad Request: invalid deployment configuration
+- 404 Not Found: app type not found
+- 409 Conflict
+    - incompatible deployment configuration detected

+Response body:
+- ProblemDetails on error

+Response headers:
+- Location, if successfully deployed
+    - URL to new instance

+### GET /transfer/apps/{id}/templatevariables
+Retrieves the list of template variables defined for the app type.

+Route parameters:
+- id: app type id

+Response codes:
+- 200 OK: template variables available
+- 204 No Content: no variables defined in template
+- 404 Not Found: app type not found

+Response body:
+- DeploymentVariable[]

 ### GET /transfer/instances
+Retrieve the list of currently available app instances on the server.

+Response codes:
+- 200 OK: apps are available
+- 204 No Content: there is currently no deployed instance

+Response headers:
+- Content-Type: application/json

+Response body:
+- AppInstance[]

 ### GET /transfer/instances/{id}
+Get the information details of a single app instance.

+Route parameters:
+- id: app instance id

+Response codes:
+- 200 OK: app instance found
+- 400 Bad Request: app id not given
+- 404 Not Found: app instance not found

+Response headers:
+- Content-Type: application/json

+Response body:
+- AppInstance

-### PUT /transfer/apps/{id}/start
+### PUT /transfer/instances/{id}/start
 Start an app instance.
-As this process may take some time, it is recommended to use the Websocket **/events/transfer/apps/{id}/start** endpoint instead.
+As this process may take some time, it is recommended to use the Websocket **/events/transfer/instances/{id}/start** endpoint instead.

 Route parameters:
 - id: app instance id